wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;This spreading the good news of enlightenment seems very important.

 **M:**&ensp;The very hearing of it, is a promise of enlightenment.
-The very meeting with a <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> is the assurance of liberation.
+The very meeting with a <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span> is the assurance of liberation.
 Perfection is life-giving and creative.

 **Q:**&ensp;Does a realised man ever think, “I am realised?”.
 Is he not astonished when people make much of him?
 Does he not take himself to be an ordinary human being?